Get alerts of updates about «Tuberculosis (TB) in Norway»

 Tuberculosis transmission occurs through airborne spread of droplets containing the tuberculosis bacterium from a person with pulmonary tuberculosis.

-Only untreated infectious pulmonary tuberculosis can be transmitted.
-Tuberculosis that affects organs other than the lungs is usually not contagious.
+Outdoor transmission is rare.
+With a few exceptions, only untreated infectious pulmonary tuberculosis can be transmitted.
+Tuberculosis that affects other organs, such as the lymph nodes or skeleton, are usually not contagious.

-Contact tracing takes place for every case of pulmonary tuberculosis, see below.
+Contact tracing should be performed around each case of pulmonary tuberculosis, see below.